braziljs/eloquente-javascript/10_modules.md

-To make this possible, they _compile_ their code, translating it from their chosen JavaScript dialect to plain old JavaScript—or even to a past version of JavaScript so that old ((browsers)) can run it.
+To make this possible, they _compile_ their code, translating it from their chosen JavaScript dialect to plain old JavaScript—or even to a past version of JavaScript—so that old ((browsers)) can run it.

 {{index latency, performance}}

-Including a modular program that consists of two hundred different files in a ((web page)) produces its own problems.
-If fetching a single ((file)) over the ((network)) takes 50 milliseconds, loading the whole program takes ten seconds, or maybe half that if you can load several files simultaneously.
+Including a modular program that consists of 200 different files in a ((web page)) produces its own problems.
+If fetching a single ((file)) over the ((network)) takes 50 milliseconds, loading the whole program takes 10 seconds, or maybe half that if you can load several files simultaneously.
 That's a lot of wasted time.
 Because fetching a single big file tends to be faster than fetching a lot of tiny ones, web programmers have started using tools that roll